vsbron/course-natours-2022/README.md

 # Natours

-Small website that was created as a part of Sass course on 2022.
+Small website that was created as a part of Sass course on 2022 with heavy emphasis on Float layout.
 Was compiled and minified using Parcel.

 ## Improvements